 A veteran of over 500 live shows & several self-booked tours, Mr. Palumbo has developed a small cult following for his animated behavior & energetic performance, nervous tick, and tendency to injure himself onstage (we’re unfortunately not kidding.) tour to date was 2011’s coast-to-coast 4 Deep In A Honda tour, which took Palumbo & his label-mates Ciphurphace, C-Zar Van Gogh & Ollie OX across the USA from New York to Los Angeles for 3 weeks – literally 4 emcees crammed in a 4-door Honda Accord.

-Since 2008 Palumbo has traded verses alongside hip-hop heavyweights such as Royce Da 5’9”, Roc Marciano, Ras Kass, Shabaam Sahdeeq, El Da Sensei, Ruste Juxx, Cappadonna of Wu-Tang Clan, Reef The Lost Cauze, Sean Price (RIP) & more.
-He was also featured recently on popular web cyphers from The Cypher Effect, The Bee Shine & more, showcasing his unorthodox style to hip-hop fans who may have only been familiar with his work behind the boards.
+Since 2008 Palumbo has traded verses alongside hip-hop heavyweights such as Royce Da 5’9”, Roc Marciano, Ras Kass, Shabaam Sahdeeq, El Da Sensei, Ruste Juxx, Cappadonna of Wu-Tang Clan, Reef The Lost Cauze, Crooked I, Canibus, Chino XL, Sean Price (RIP) & more.
+And features on popular web cyphers from The Cypher Effect, The Bee Shine & more showcased his unorthodox style to hip-hop fans who might have only been familiar with his work behind the boards.